 As a native of wine country, being around cellars and vineyards is where I feel most at home.
 Every winery is different, because every winery is made up by unique personalities, with their own preferences and philosophies.
+Every wine is crafted based on thousands of unique environmental truths.
 Therefore, every story I tell is unique out of necessity.
 And I'm always looking for more powerful stories to tell.

 Photographer - Santa Rosa - St Helena

 What is licensing, and why do I charge for licensing?

 As a photographer, I own the copyright to any photo I take.
 While I own that copyright, I agree to grant the use of those photos to individuals and companies.
 Photo licensing typically applies in any circumstance where the images shot for a client holds monetary value in a marketplace.
 A photo license allows a company to use the images in specific ways, and to increase sales and marketplace recognition.

 There is much confusion over photo licensing, mostly because many photographers who typically work in the wedding industry, senior portrait, and events, do not charge licensing, as they are photos that do not apply to a sales arena, and therefore do not hold a monetary value.

 As a commercial photographer, I work exclusively with companies, and every photo is specifically shot in order to increase the sales of that client.

 What is your hourly rate?